Amelia has over 25 yrs of experience in the IT, Training and Education, and eLearning industry. She is also an author of

 What Is Spam?

-For non-business environments, different programs may be used such as Gmail, Yahoo email, and others.
-Each email application has specific settings, and in most cases, has automatic spam filtering.
-There are specific settings and actions you a can take to control the amount of spam which is sent to your inbox.
+For non-business environments, different programs may be used, such as Gmail, Yahoo email, and others.
+Each email application has specific settings and, in most cases, automatic spam filtering.
+There are specific settings and actions you can take to control the amount of spam that is sent to your inbox.
 Gmail (Google Email) appears to have a better way of handling spam, and thus less spam reaches your Gmail inbox.

-NOTE: Due to newer versions of Yahoo, the methods of controlling spam has changed.
+NOTE: Due to newer versions of Yahoo, the methods of controlling spam have changed.
 This article was updated as of October 21, 2018, and again on March 14, 2020, in an effort to note these changes.

 How Do Companies Get Your Email Address?